 HBO Max: The 32 Best Movies to Watch

-Check out movies like The Last Duel and The Batman, which landed in theaters before arriving on HBO Max, and see what else is on the streamer.
+Check out movies like Free Guy and The Batman, which landed in theaters before arriving on HBO Max, and see what else is on the streamer.

 More in www.cnet.com